Assassin's Creed (film): Box office

 Assassin's Creed grossed $54.6 million in the United States and Canada and $186.3 million in other territories for a worldwide total of $240.9 million, against a production budget of $125 million.
-The Hollywood Reporter estimated the film lost the studio $75–100 million, when factoring together all expenses and revenues.
+The Hollywood Reporter estimated the film lost New Regency $75–100 million, when factoring together all expenses and revenues.

 In North America, Assassin's Creed opened alongside Sing and Passengers, and was initially expected to gross $25–35 million from 2,902 theaters over its first six days of release.
 However, after grossing $1.4 million from Tuesday night previews and $4.6 million on its first day, six-day projections were lowered to $22 million.
 It went on to gross $10.3 million in its opening weekend (a six-day total of $22.5 million), finishing fifth at the box office.
 It fell 15% in its second weekend to $8.7 million, finishing in eighth, and over 50% in its third week, grossing $4.2 million and finishing tenth.